Robinsonwells/case-assistance/README.md

 // Open IndexedDB in DevTools > Application > IndexedDB

 Environment Variables in Development
-The application uses Vite environment variables (prefixed with VITE_):
+The application uses standard Vite environment variables for any client-side configuration needs.
-- `VITE_SUPABASE_URL` - Your Supabase project URL
-- `VITE_SUPABASE_ANON_KEY` - Your Supabase anonymous key

 IMPORTANT: The Perplexity API key is NEVER exposed to the browser.
-It exists only as a server-side secret in Supabase.
+It exists only as a server-side secret in Vercel environment variables and is accessed by the `/api/perplexity` serverless function.
 Build & Deployment
 Production Build
 bash